Goldfarb's new online program is flexible for working nursing students and is designed to prepare graduates for a health care leadership role.

-Tamara Otey, PhD, RN, assistant professor at Goldfarb, made her 11th trip to Nigeria this summer, where she spent two-and-a-half weeks caring for patients in Umeuleagwa Onicha.
+Tamara Otey, PhD, RN, assistant professor at Goldfarb, made her 11th trip to Nigeria in the summer of 2017, where she spent two-and-a-half weeks caring for patients in Umeuleagwa Onicha.

 Learn the benefits of becoming an AGACNP, and apply to Goldfarb's program.
 Applications are due Jan.
 1.